-In Hartnup disease, the transport of amino acids in the intestine and kidneys is disordered.
-Hartnup disease occurs when a person inherits two copies of the abnormal gene for the disorder, one from each parent.
+In Hartnup disease, the transport of amino acids (the building blocks of proteins) in the intestine and kidneys is disordered.
+Hartnup disease occurs when a person inherits two copies of the abnormal gene for the disorder, one from each parent ( see Figure: Non–X-Linked (Autosomal) Recessive Disorders Non–X-Linked (Autosomal) Recessive Disorders ).
 The defective gene controls the absorption of certain amino acids from the intestine and the reabsorption of those amino acids in the kidneys.
 Consequently, a person with Hartnup disease cannot absorb amino acids properly from the intestine and cannot reabsorb them properly from tubules in the kidneys.

 Excessive amounts of amino acids, such as tryptophan, are excreted in the urine.
-The body is thus left with inadequate amounts of amino acids, which are the building blocks of protein.
-With too little tryptophan in the blood, the body is unable to make a sufficient amount of the B-complex vitamin niacin, particularly under stress when more vitamins are needed.
+The body is thus left with inadequate amounts of amino acids Proteins Carbohydrates, proteins, and fats are the main types of macronutrients in food (nutrients that are required daily in large quantities).
+They supply 90% of the dry weight of the diet and 100%... read more .
+With too little tryptophan in the blood, the body is unable to make a sufficient amount of the B-complex vitamin niacin Niacin Deficiency Niacin deficiency (causing pellagra) is uncommon in developed countries.
+Many people with niacin deficiency also have deficiencies of protein, riboflavin (a B vitamin), and vitamin B6.
+A distinctive... read more , particularly under stress when more vitamins are needed.

 A period of poor nutrition nearly always precedes an attack.
 Most symptoms occur sporadically and are caused by a deficiency of niacin.
-The symptoms resemble those caused by a dietary deficiency of niacin ( pellagra), particularly the rash that develops on parts of the body exposed to the sun.
+The symptoms resemble those caused by a dietary deficiency of niacin ( pellagra Niacin Deficiency Niacin deficiency (causing pellagra) is uncommon in developed countries.
+Many people with niacin deficiency also have deficiencies of protein, riboflavin (a B vitamin), and vitamin B6.
+A distinctive... read more ), particularly the rash that develops on parts of the body exposed to the sun.
 Intellectual disability, short stature, headaches, an unsteady gait, and collapsing or fainting are common.
 Psychologic problems (such as anxiety, rapid mood changes, delusions, and hallucinations) may also result.

 People who have Hartnup disease also should avoid sun exposure as well as antibiotics that contain sulfonamides.